clojure-finance/clojure-backtesting-website/content/md/posts/user-guide.md

 <br>

 **[Compustat](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u35lyc_connect_hku_hk/EbHsTj2Nrx5Or8PP_GkiCeIBlcrijdG_Bm6JElMaHTTFFA?e=fdECXp)** is a quarterly supplementary file of CRSP.
 It contains company related information that can be used for further analysis.
+Definitions for each column in Compustat can be found [here](/posts/docs/FundamentalsAnnual.pdf).

 To load the Compustat dataset, simply run